KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/index.md

 ## Updates

-Updates are automatic on Desktop images and manually done on Handheld/HTPC images, and both Bazzite variants upgrade everything at both a system-level and user-installed applications during the updating process.
+Updates are automatic on Desktop images and manually done on Bazzite-Deck images, and both Bazzite variants upgrade everything at both a system-level and user-installed applications during the updating process.

 > **Full Documentation**:
 > [Updating guide](./updating_guide.md)